dwva/Financial-ERP-Syste-/README.md

 - **Admin**: admin@company.com / admin123
 - **Regular User**: user@company.com / user123

+## Firebase Security Rules Fix

+If you're seeing a warning about Firebase Realtime Database security rules, please refer to [FIREBASE_FIX_SUMMARY.md](FIREBASE_FIX_SUMMARY.md) for instructions on how to resolve this issue.

 ## File Attachment System

 This application includes a messaging system with file attachment capabilities.
 Files are handled differently based on the environment: